OurchiveIO/ourchive-technical-docs/content/en/usage/getting-started.md

 # create database and user.
 NOTE: the below assumes you are in
 # a development environment and that you are using Postgres version 15
 # or higher.

+# create the database
 CREATE DATABASE ourchive_db;

+# create the Ourchive user.
+This should match the information in settings.py.
 CREATE USER ourchive WITH PASSWORD 'ourchive';

+# grant privileges to the ourchive user
 GRANT ALL PRIVILEGES ON DATABASE ourchive_db TO ourchive;

+# connect to the db
 \c ourchive_db postgres

+# grant schema permissions
 GRANT ALL ON SCHEMA public TO ourchive;
 ```